 The team effectively liaises with Janelia Shared Resources and Scientific Computing to facilitate the efficient progression of projects.

 - Technical support for Janelia team projects.
-These projects are focused on high-throughput endeavors to define the anatomy, function and organization of neuronal circuits in the fly and other model organisms.
-They require specialized technical skills, such as high quality fly brain dissections, staining and imaging (FlyLight) or running of behavior assay pipelines.
+Ongoing projects are focused on high-throughput endeavors to define the anatomy, function, and organization of neuronal circuits in the fly and other model organisms.
+New projects in the areas of mechanistic cognitive neuroscience (MCN) and 4D Cellular physiology (4DCP) are expected to come online.
 Project team support is our highest priority, and we will assign the most experienced staff members available to new projects as they arise.

 - Preservation of technologies and technical skills developed in team projects beyond the lifetimes of individual projects for future requirements in team projects and Janelia laboratories.